 It is also believed that if any member of your family has had the problem of pimples, then the chances of you getting affected also increases.

-Types of Acne and Pimples
+Different Types of Acne and Pimple Explained

 - Whiteheads (White Acne)